rameshxghimire/threadingScript/README.md

-# threadingScript
+# Threading in Python 3
-an OO implementation of threading in Python 3.
+This is an Object Oriented implementation of threading in Python 3.